-- Coaching Development (Elective)
+- Coaching Development (Elective) - Crime, Current Affairs and the Media (Elective)

-- Criminal Minds (Elective)

-(refer to information on page 40)

 Year 10 Collegiate subject offerings

 Hutchins and Collegiate are currently looking at opportunities for students in Year 10 to experience learning opportunities at either school.
 This model will be similar to that currently used in Years 11/12 at Collegiate and Hutchins where students have the opportunity to study subjects at either school depending on student interest and class numbers.